AustrianDataLAB/AOCC-JupyterHub-Trial/readme.md

 **Customization:** If you want to run the JupyterHub container with another JupyterLab custom image, replace the `--DockerSpawner.image` value with the desired image (example: `--DockerSpawner.image jupyter/base-notebook`)

-3. JupyterHub should now be deployed in docker and it can be accessed on `localhost:8000`.
+1.3.
+JupyterHub should now be deployed in docker and it can be accessed on `localhost:8000`.

 This deployment uses a DummyAuthenticator, so any username/password combination works.

 For admin rights, sign in with the `testadmin` user.

 When prompted to enter the notebook image when spawning the server, just press enter and wait for docker to deploy the jupyter lab server.

+## 2. Deployment on a Kubernetes Cluster

+1. Fill the missing settings in `aocc_values.yml`.
+The ingress and storage need to be set depending on your actual cluster settings.
+2. Run `install.sh`

 ### _Enjoy testing the AOCC JupyterHub!_